Hedge-Light

 22-Spot (though this one might be trickier to source, but should be able to make a good mildew-munching colony in the honeysuckle)

-So, the plants need to be robust, and able to regrow quickly after heavy defoliation by caterpillars, while also provide nectar for the butterflies/moths for the entire time they are flying.
-Indeed, I wanted to make sure that there were two different nectar sources incase of any issues, though I held off doing the same foe feed plants, as a lack of food will be an important population control.
+So, the plants need to be natives, and robust, and able to regrow quickly after heavy defoliation by caterpillars, while also provide nectar for the butterflies/moths for the entire time they are flying.
+Indeed, I wanted to make sure that there were two different nectar sources incase of any issues, though I held off doing the same for feed plants, as a lack of food will be an important population control.
 Here’s the answer I got:

 Sheep’s Sorrel